webpack/changelog-v5/README.md

 - webpack-sources was upgraded: https://github.com/webpack/webpack-sources/releases/tag/v2.0.0-beta.0 (since alpha.8)
 - webpack-command support was removed (since alpha.12)
 - Use schema-utils@2 for schema validation (since alpha.20)
+- `Compiler.assetEmitted` has a improved second argument with more information (since alpha.27)